zelanko/sql-docs.pt-br/docs/analytics-platform-system/dwloader.md

 ## <a name="examples"></a>Exemplos

 ### <a name="a-simple-dwloader-example"></a>a.
 Exemplo de dwloader simples
 O exemplo a seguir mostra a inicialização do **carregador** apenas com as opções necessárias selecionadas.
-Outras opções são obtidas do arquivo de configuração global, *loadparamfile. txt*.
+Outras opções são obtidas do arquivo de configuração global, *loadparamfile.txt*.

 Exemplo usando a autenticação SQL Server.